-1. Update Your Contact Information
+Update Your Contact Information

-Updating your information and using a permanent address (such as your parents’ address) as a backup will help you to receive the information in a timely manner and determine the best way to manage your student loans.
+Updating your information and using a permanent address (such as your parents’ address) as a backup will help you receive the information in a timely manner and determine the best way to manage your student loan payments.

-2. Verify Your Deferment
+Verify Your Deferment

-Although your student loans are supposed to automatically go on deferment when you graduate, sometimes there is a mistake and the student loans do not.
+Although your student loans are supposed to automatically enter a grace period or go on deferment when you graduate, sometimes there is a mistake and the loans do not.
 You may end up with late charges and interest payments if you do not verify that the student loans are on deferment.

 You may have the option to consolidate your subsidized and unsubsidized loans into one payment once you graduate.
-It is much easier to make one student loan payment than it is to worry about making several.
+Making one payment instead of several is usually much easier than paying several payments a month.

-However, you should never consolidate federal student loans in with your private student loans.
-This will cause you to lose the benefits that come with student loans like the Income Based Payment option or a hardship deferment if you lose your job.
-Private student loans do not offer the same payment terms.
+However, be cautious if you want to consolidate federal student loans with your private student loans.
+This will cause you to lose the benefits that come with federal loans like the Income-Based Repayment option or a hardship deferment if you lose your job.
+Private student loans often do not offer the same payment terms.

-4. Find Out If You Qualify for Payment Help or Forgiveness Programs
+Payment Help or Forgiveness

-Another option is to consider student loan forgiveness options.
-If you work for the government or a nonprofit for 10-year and you have Federal Direct Loan, you can have the remaining balance of your loan forgiven if you have paid on time during those ten years.
+Another option is to consider student loan forgiveness options available for federal student loans.
+If you work for the government or a nonprofit for 10 years and have a Federal Direct Loan, you could have the remaining balance of your loan forgiven if you have paid on time for the entirety of those 10 years.
 Teachers qualify for a similar program, but the term is generally five years.

 Some states may offer different loan forgiveness options, and some jobs may offer incentives and money to put toward your student loan as a signing bonus or after you have worked there for a set period.
 Taking the time to look for these options can help you save money and determine the best way to deal with your student loans now and in the future.

-5. Make a Plan to Pay Them Off
+Make a Plan to Pay Them Off

 An important part of this is setting up a budget that leaves room for extra payments on your debt.
-You should start with your private student loans and any consumer or credit card debt that you have from college, and then move on to your federal student loans.
-This is because the interest rate is lower, and because you can claim a portion of the interest on your taxes.
-You may need to be creative in finding extra money to pay on your student loans like taking on a second job or freelancing to bring in the extra money.
+Consider starting with your private student loans and any consumer or credit card debt you have from college, and then move on to your federal student loans.
+This is because the interest rate is usually lower on federal student loans and you can claim a portion of the interest on your taxes.
+You may need to be creative in finding extra money to pay on your student loans like taking on a second job or freelancing.